-- Exams 3F, LC, ST, 4, and 8 make extensive use of Exam 1 material.
-Exams 5 and 9 assume an understanding of Exam 1 material. - Some candidates may find it helpful to take Exam 4 closer to Exams 1, LC, and ST as the statistical concepts in those three exams are related.
+- Candidates may find it helpful to take Online Course 1 and Online Course 2 immediately after they begin their first property-casualty employment. - Candidates should generally take the exams in order noted in the table above, except that a candidate with a background in finance may wish to take Exam 2 before Exam 1. - Many candidates find it easier to study for the more mathematical exams (i.e., Exams 1, 2, 3F, LC, ST, 4, and S) when they are not too far removed from college math. - The statistical material on Exam S is closely related to the material on Exam 4, and so candidates may wish to take these exams close together, but it is reasonable to take Exam S at any point after Exam 3F and before Exam 7. - Exams 3F, 4, S (or the prior Exams LC and ST), and 8 make extensive use of Exam 1 material.
+Exams 5 and 9 assume an understanding of Exam 1 material. - Some candidates may find it helpful to take Exam 4 closer to Exam S (or the prior Exams LC and ST) as the statistical concepts in those exams are related.
 Similarly, candidates may find it helpful to take Exams 2 and 3F close together. - Exam 5 is approachable without detailed knowledge of the material on Exam 2.
-A candidate who has studied this material, however, may gain a deeper understanding of the material on Exam 5 and its foundations. - Many candidates find it easier to study for the more mathematical Preliminary Exams (i.e., 1, 2, 3F, LC, ST, and 4) when they are not too far removed from college math. - Exam 4 covers the theory of credibility.
+A candidate who has studied this material, however, may gain a deeper understanding of the material on Exam 5 and its foundations.

+- Exam 4 covers the theory of credibility.
 Credibility theory is applied in Exam 5.
 Candidates who have mastered credibility theory in Exam 4 may find its application more intuitive on Exam 5.
-On the other hand, candidates who have experience applying credibility on Exam 5 may find the theory on Exam 4 easier to understand. - There is a great deal of thematic overlap between Exams 6, 8, and 9.
-Candidates may find their understanding of whichever one they study last enhanced by the material learned on the other two.
+On the other hand, candidates who have experience applying credibility on Exam 5 may find the theory on Exam 4 easier to understand. - Candidates may find their understanding of Exam 7, which has the advanced reserving techniques in the Estimation of Policy Liabilities section, and Exam 8, the Advanced Ratemaking exam, enhanced by material learned on Exam 5, Basic Techniques for Ratemaking and Estimating Claims Liabilities